Master of war

 The man standing watch at the door to my dreams

-Does little to veto our guests
+Does little to veto its guests

-And so snakes and cracked planes are ushered on in
+So snakes and cracked planes are ushered on in

 To a house of chronic unrest